buddhist-uni/buddhist-uni.github.io/_content/booklets/animals-in-ancient-sisupalgarh_ammerman-s.md

   - setting
   - archeology
 year: 2022
-publisher: "University of California"
+publisher: "the University of California"
 address: "Los Angeles"
 pages: 339
 ---

-Examination of animal remains at a site in Eastern India shows a sharp decline in the number of animals killed after the introduction of Buddhism and Jainism.
+Examination of animal remains at a site in Eastern India shows a sharp decline in the number of animals killed there after the introduction of Buddhism and Jainism.